umake/make/README.md

 ## More info ##

-For all avaiable targets, type:
+For all avaliable targets, type:

     make projecthelp

-And it will print a list with all AIO Makefile avaiable options.
+And it will print a list with all Ultimate Makefile avaliable options.